-None of the following criteria were updated to the Cures Update version of criteria prior to August 31, 2021.
+None of the following criteria were updated to the Cures Update version of criteria prior to August 31, 2022.
 As a result, all testing is scheduled to be conducted against the 2015 Edition version of the criteria.

-Criterion Metric Care Setting Justification and Expected Outcome 170.315(b)(1) Transitions of care Over a 90-day period: 1) Number of CCDAs created 2) Number of CCDAs sent via edge protocols 3) Number of CCDAs received via edge protocols Podiatry This criterion requires the ability of a certified Health IT module to create CCDAs according to specified standards and vocabulary code sets, as well as send and receive CCDAs via edge protocols.
+Criterion Metric Care Setting Justification and Expected Outcome 170.315(b)(1) Transitions of care Over a 90-day period: 1) Number of CCDAs created 2) Number of CCDAs sent via edge protocols (using a 3 rd party Updox) 3) Number of CCDAs received via edge protocols (using a 3 rd party Updox) Podiatry This criterion requires the ability of a certified Health IT module to create CCDAs according to specified standards and vocabulary code sets, as well as send and receive CCDAs via edge protocols.
 However, it is not possible to consistently and reliably demonstrate that all required standards and code sets were used because not all CCDAs created in a real-world setting contain all the necessary data elements.
 Furthermore, it is not feasible to obtain copies of CCDA documents from "outside" developers or providers who have no incentive to participate in this exercise.
 Therefore, we intend to demonstrate the required certified capabilities by demonstrating how often CCDAs are created and exchanged with other systems to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
 Our expectation is there will be moderate utilization by providers with a high success rate.
-170.315(b)(2) Clinical information reconciliation and incorporation Over a 90-day period: 1) Number of times a user reconciled medication list data from a received CCDA 2) Number of times a user reconciled allergies and intolerance list data from a received CCDA 3) Number of times a user reconciled problem list data from a received CCDA Podiatry This criterion requires the ability of a certified Health IT module to take a CCDA received via an outside system and match it to the correct patient; reconcile the medication, allergy, and problem lists; and then incorporate the lists into the patient record.
+We use Updox as our edge protocol vendor.
+We will use statistics provided by Updox.
+170.315(b)(2) Clinical information reconciliation and incorporation 1) Number of times a user reconciled medication list data from a received CCDA 2) Number of times a user reconciled allergies and intolerance list data from a received CCDA 3) Number of times a user reconciled problem list data from a received CCDA Podiatry This criterion requires the ability of a certified Health IT module to take a CCDA received via an outside system and match it to the correct patient; reconcile the medication, allergy, and problem lists; and then incorporate the lists into the patient record.
 The expectation is each of these steps is done electronically within the certified Health IT module.
 While this certified capability is available to our users, most providers in the real world typically prefer to perform these steps manually and elect to save any outside received CCDAs as attachments to the patient record.
 Therefore, we intend to record the frequency that providers are electronically reconciling and incorporating CCDAs that were received from outside providers to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
 Our expectation is there will be low utilization by providers with a high success rate.